Woodbridge Riverside Trust Health and Safety Policy

 Woodbridge Riverside Trust is a registered charity in Suffolk.
 The Trust is an enabler for a wide range of creative projects.
-All activities are planned and run by community volunteers.
+All activities are planned and run by community volunteers or Associated Organisations.

-- To ensure the health and safety of trust members, other stakeholders, employees, contractors, volunteers, visitors and the general public engaged in any approved activities.
+- To ensure the health and safety of trust members, employees, volunteers and visitors engaged in any approved activities which are under the direction of WRT.

 - To prevent accidents and cases of work/activity-related ill health.

-- To ensure emergency procedures are in place in case of fire or other significant incident at all approved activities.
+- To ensure emergency procedures are in place in the event of fire or other significant incident at all approved activities.

-To achieve the aims as set out above, the Trust will ensure:
+- To achieve the aims as set out above, the Trustees will ensure:

-- That all volunteers and/or employees are aware of the policy and supporting documents contained in annexes to this document and sign to signify they accept and will abide by the policies.
+- That all volunteers and/or employees have access to and and are aware of the policy and supporting documents contained in annexes to this document.

 - That information related to Health and Safety is displayed in The Longshed.

-- That The Longshed is adequately (appropriately) equipped with first aid resources, an incident record book and other required emergency equipment such as fire extinguishers and a fire blanket and that this material and equipment is kept in full functioning order.
+- That The Longshed is adequately equipped with first aid resources, an accident/incident record book and other required emergency equipment such as fire extinguishers and a fire blanket.
+Fire extinguishers are to be maintained annually and replaced when required

-- That the effectiveness of the policy is regularly reviewed, and regular internal compliance audits are completed.
+- That the effectiveness of the policy is reviewed quarterly.

 Annex A Good Workshop Practice for ‘The Longshed’